oschonrock/hibp/README.md

 This only consumes an additional 4MB of RAM by default, but maintains excellent performance even without any OS level disk caching.

-`--toc2` is available on the `hibp-search` test utility, and the `hibp-server`.
+`--toc` is available on the `hibp-search` test utility, and the `hibp-server`.

-The first run with `--toc2` builds the index, which takes about 1 minute, depending on your sequential disk speed. `hibp-search` shows that completely uncached queries *reduce from 5-8ms to just 0.7ms*.
+The first run with `--toc` builds the index, which takes about 1 minute, depending on your sequential disk speed. `hibp-search` shows that completely uncached queries *reduce from 5-8ms to just 0.7ms*.